Strategy Map Template

 A strategy map is a visual way to present your organization's strategy and objectives.
 It is designed to lay out your entire strategy on a single, easily digestible page.

 Strategy maps help align various team goals with the overall organization strategy and mission for teams and individual contributors.
-Teams can create an action plan and set actionable, relevant KPIs with it in place.
+Teams can create an action plan, using action plan templates, and set actionable, relevant KPIs with it in place.

 Strategy mapping is often considered part of the balanced scorecard (BSC) methodology, a strategic planning tool for setting overall team goals.